Understanding Bizzkit CMS

 You can add multiple targeting conditions to a content item.
 For instance, adding a device targeting condition to render content exclusively for mobile requests.
 However, for content to render, all conditions must be met, not just one.
 This is why a page might not display on a desktop if its conditions are set for mobile viewing.

-Besides URL paths and devices, which Builder infers automatically from requests, you can create custom targeting attributes.
+Besides URL paths and devices, which Builder.io infers automatically from requests, you can create custom targeting attributes.
 These require manual specification of targeting data.
 For example, with eCommerce plugins, you can target content based on user actions like adding items to a cart.

 Routing